MikroElektronika/mikrosdk_click_v2/clicks/pwrmeter/README.md

 ## Note

 > Do not apply higher voltage than 60V to this board!
-This click is designed for lower voltage
+This Click is designed for lower voltage
 > monitoring and evaluation of the MCP39F511A and its basic functionalities.

 The full application code, and ready to use projects can be  installed directly form compilers IDE(recommneded) or found on LibStock page or mikroE GitHub accaunt.